Pier 11/Wall Street: NYC Ferry

-Pier 11 Wall Street is a stop for all NYC Ferry routes, except for the St. George route, and the terminus of all except the South Brooklyn route.
+Pier 11 Wall Street is a stop for all NYC Ferry routes, and the terminus of all except the South Brooklyn and Rockaway/Soundview routes.
 In 2016, the city drew up plans for routes to Bay Ridge, Rockaway, Governors Island, Astoria, Lower East Side, and Soundview.
 On May 1, 2017, NYC Ferry's Rockaway route started operations, and NY Waterway's East River route was transferred over to NYC Ferry operation.
 The Bay Ridge route began on June 1, a month later, and the Astoria route began on August 29 of the same year.
 The route to Soundview opened on August 15, 2018, followed by the Lower East Side route two weeks later, on August 29 which was then later discontinued on May 18, 2020.
-Wall St/Pier 11 used to be the northern terminal for the South Brooklyn line, before the line was extended to end at Corlears Hook on May 18, 2020.
+Wall St/Pier 11 used to be the northern terminal for the South Brooklyn line, before the line was extended north on May 18, 2020.
+The St. George line was extended east from St. George Terminal to Brooklyn and Pier 11/Wall Street on December 8, 2025.